The Agent Factory Thesis

 Failure if absent.
 The human becomes a bottleneck.
 The AI Workforce Layer sits idle waiting for instructions the human cannot issue fast enough.
 Scale collapses to human typing speed.

-Invariant 3: The workforce needs a manager.
+Invariant 3: The workforce needs a management layer.

 Invariant 4: Each worker picks its own engine.